10 Reasons Why Creeping Fig (Ficus pumila) is Dying & How to Revive It

 • Carefully, slip the plant out of its pot and inspect the roots.

-• Brown-black mushy roots indicate root-rot, trim them off and treat the healthy roots with a copper-based fungicidal solution.
+• Brown-black mushy roots indicate root-rot, trim them off and treat the healthy roots with a copper-based fungicidal solution as indicated by the manufacturer.

 • Disinfect the pot with the fungicidal solution or use a fresh pot to repot the plant in fresh free-draining soil.